What is Aboriginal Studies about?

 - Politics and public policy-making

 How can I learn about Aboriginal Studies?

-Many people who undertake a major or minor in Aboriginal Studies treat it as valuable adjunct to another major in their undergraduate degree.
-It is also a popular choice as a second major or minor in Social Science, Health and Nursing, Science, Law, Fine Arts, and Education degrees.
+Many people who undertake a minor in Aboriginal Studies treat it as a valuable adjunct to major in their undergraduate degree.
+It is also a popular choice as a minor in Social Science, Health and Nursing, Science, Law, Fine Arts, and Education degrees.

 Interested in studying with us?
 Explore our course and research opportunities below.

 Each course and unit is linked to its own page with more detailed information and entry requirements on the Courses & Units website.

 Your learning experience in Aboriginal Studies goes beyond the lecture and tutorials.